tawmae/tawmae.github.io/all_in_one_moderation_tools.md

 {:toc}

 ---

-{: .warning }
-This extension only works for StreamerBot v0.2.4 (currently in beta)

 ## **Description**
 Import the most important moderation tools and commands at once and without any need of extra configuration.